-Sustainable development is a dynamic concept, with many dimensions and interpretations.
+APPROACHES OF DURABLE DEVELOPMENT OF TOURISM Abstract, Durable development is a dynamic concept, with many dimensions and interpretations.
 It is seen as a process of permanent change, related to the local context, needs, and regional priorities.
-Sustainable development appeared, on the one hand, as an answer to the necessity of a balance between the economic progress and the social one, and on the other hand from the concern regarding the environment and the administration of natural resources.
-Consequently, sustainable development of tourism should focus on total valorisation of special natural and cultural resources, on improvement of the quality of life in local communities, as well as on fulfilment of tourists' motivations and requirements in accordance with environmental conservation and protection for the future generations.
-Therefore, sustainable development in tourism cannot take place without a sustainable tourism.
-The administration and the assurance of tourism durability imply first the understanding of this concept, and second the analysis and the calculation of sustainable tourism indicators.
-In this paper we intend to do these things, and we chose to calculate the sustainable tourism indicators for the North-East Region of Romania, with the purpose to quantify sustainable tourism in this area.

-Key words: tourism, sustainable development, sustainable development of tourism, durability.

-JEL classification: L83, O01.
+Durable development appeared, on the one hand, as an answer to the necessity of a balance between the economic progress and the social one, and on the other hand from the concern regarding the environment and the administration of natural resources.
+Consequently, durable development of tourism should focus on total valorisation of special as well as on fulfilment of tourists' motivations and requirements in accordance with environmental conservation and protection for the future generations.
+Therefore, durable development in tourism cannot take place without a durable tourism.
+The administration and the assurance of tourism durability imply first the understanding of this concept, and second the analysis and the calculation of durable tourism indicators.
+In this paper we intend to do these things, and we chose to calculate the durable tourism indicators for the North-East Region of Romania, with the purpose to quantify durable tourism in this area.
+Key words: tourism, durable development, durable development of tourism, durability JEL classification: L83, Q01 I. INTRODUCTION, "In the last century, a change with enormous implications appeared on the list of human priorities: instead of happiness, the first place was taken by the problem of survival" (Giurgiu, 1995).
+These problems appear due to the fact that the planet resources are limited (though some of them are regenerating, but in a rather long time), and we are using them in an alarming rhythm.
+According to the report of World Wide Fund for Nature, "if the practices of consumption and production continue in the same rhythm, after the following 50 years we would need another planet Earth in order to survive" (Grand et al., 2007).
+In 1987, the at that time, offered to the public a report